Welcome to Carlton Cricket Club

-Carlton is one of Scotland's leading cricket clubs.
-We run 4 men's teams, a women's side, 9 junior teams, a Sunday Friendly XI and have a thriving junior coaching programme for boys and girls.
+Carlton are the current champions of Scotland.
+We run 6 senior league teams including a women's XI, 11 junior teams and have a thriving junior coaching programme for boys and girls.
 In all, more than 400 members play and watch their cricket at Grange Loan, Edinburgh - undoubtedly one of Scotland's most beautiful grounds.
 New players at all levels very welcome - email firstname.lastname@example.org.

 Carlton's captain for the 2017 campaign will be Scottish international bowler Ali Evans.
 Ali, who has come through the Carlton youth ranks, takes over leadership of the 1st team from Head Coach Stevie Gilmour.